DSpace/RestContract/workflowdefinitions.md

 A workflow definition is defined globally or per collection.
 It defines the list of steps to use in the workflow per collection, and the default steps.

-All endpoints mentioned here require authentication
+All endpoints mentioned here require authentication, but no specific permissions

 ## Main Endpoint
 **/api/config/workflowdefinitions**

 Provide access to the configured workflow definitions.
-It returns the list of existent workflow-definitions.
+It returns the list of configured workflow-definitions.

 ## Single Workflow Definition
 **/api/config/workflowdefinitions/<:definition-name>**